yibinjia/yibinjia.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
-collection: teaching
-type: "Undergraduate course"
+title: "The World of Trash: Learning Waste Sorting Through a Roguelike Game"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /projects/202407-project-1
-venue: "University 1, Department"
-date: 2014-01-01
+date: 2014-07
-location: "City, Country"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.